 That is more or less similar to the black algae that, if you’re not paying close attention, may infest your swimming pool as well.
 Since it is quite impossible to prevent algae from being transported around by wind, rain or people carrying things from outside areas into the swimming pool, the only thing you can do is do proper pool maintenance to prevent these algae, especially the black kind, from taking root.

-Understand Why They’ve Appeared
+Understand Why Black Algae has Appeared

 Black algae can be carried into the pool by anything, from swimming suits that were used in the ocean or other pools infected with black algae, to just strong winds.
 Nothing can be done about that.
 What you can do is run a tight ship, so to speak, when it comes to your pool.